 A list of recommended problems will be announced in lectures and posted on the course web page.
 You should solve as many of the recommended problems as possible, attempting them as the material is discussed in class.
 Be cautioned that reading solutions prepared by someone else is no substitute for working them out yourself.
 Note that numerical answers for odd numbered questions and problems are given in the back of the textbook.
 If you have extra time, it is always advisable to work on additional problems from the textbook.
-Note also that previous years tests and solutions are provided for your reference in the Laboratory Manual.
+Note also that previous years tests and solutions will be provided for your reference on the course website.

 Additional aids to solving problems and understanding the important concepts are available on the Wiley website: www.wiley.com/college/halliday.
-Click on the student companion guide icon for the 10th edition of Halliday, Resnick and Walker, where you can explore several helpful resources, including Interacting Learningware, Concept Simulations, and Problem Hints and Solutions.
+Click on the student companion guide icon for the 11th edition of Halliday, Resnick and Walker, where you can explore several helpful resources, including Interacting Learningware, Concept Simulations, and Problem Hints and Solutions.

-PLAGIARISM AND CHEATING (University of Manitoba Undergraduate Calendar, General Academic Regulations, Academic Integrity, page 47, http://umanitoba.ca/student/records/media/2015-2016_Undergraduate_Academic_Calendar_July_15_15.pdf)
+PLAGIARISM AND CHEATING

+(University of Manitoba Undergraduate Calendar, General Academic Regulations, Academic Integrity)